halaxa/json-machine/README.md

 ### "I am still out of luck"
 It probably means that the JSON string `$user` itself or one of the friends are too big and do not fit in memory.
 However, you can try this approach recursively.
-Parse `"/friends"` with `PassThruDecoder` getting one `$friend` json string at a time and then parse that using `JsonMachine::fromString()`...
+Parse `"/friends"` with `PassThruDecoder` getting one `$friend` json string at a time and then parse that using `Items::fromString()`...
 If even that does not help, there's probably no solution yet via JSON Machine.
 A feature is planned which will enable you to iterate any structure fully recursively and strings will be served as streams.